chinmay-sawant/MotionSaver/README.md

 Transform your dull desktop into a lively and dynamic space!
 MotionSaver brings your screen to life with video wallpapers when you're away, combining the elegance of macOS live wallpapers with powerful customization for Windows.

+## Support & Contribute ⭐

+If you like this application, please consider [starring the GitHub repository ⭐](https://github.com/chinmay-sawant/MotionSaver) to show your support!

+- **🐞 Found an issue?**
+    Please [log it under Issues](https://github.com/chinmay-sawant/MotionSaver/issues) so it can be tracked and resolved.

+- **👩‍💻 Want to contribute?**
+    If you're a developer, feel free to assign issues to yourself—just leave a comment 📝 indicating when you expect to complete it.
+Contributions of all kinds are welcome!

 ## Demo 🎬

 Check out MotionSaver in action: